CALIFORNIA MARINE PROTECTED AREA OUTREACH AND EDUCATION SMALL GRANTS PROGRAM, ROUND 3

 - Demonstrate a lasting impact on communities targeted through these projects.

-The Small Grants Program has existed for two rounds of funding, the first round in 2017 and the second round in 2019.
+The Small Grants Program has existed for three rounds of funding, the first round in 2017, the second round in 2019, and the third round in 2023.

 Click on the images below to learn more about past rounds of funding.